 - Ban pressuring members of opinion minorities

-- That is, the source of the impasse might not be the questions under discussion.
+of the opinion minoritythe source of the impasse might not be the questions under discussion.
 Rather, the source might be past pressuring behavior.
 If so, the group cannot resolve hurt feelings and bitterness from those past events through discussion of the current questions.
 Instead, it must address that past behavior directly, returning to the issue at hand only after reaching agreement that pressure tactics are unacceptable.

 Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!